EternityForest/EmberOS/README.md

 One of the most common tasks for embedded devices is as a media server.
-Put whatever you want to serve in /sketch/public.media for DLNA, /sketch/public.files for samba.
+Put whatever you want to serve in /sketch/public.media for DLNA, /sketch/public.files for samba(Samba and DLNA aren't working yet)

 Put whatever you want to serve as a standard web site in /sketch/public.www to serve it on port 80 with apache.
+Whatever you put as index.http will be the start page for the fullscren kiosk!

 Don't use the prefix public. for anything you don't want to be made public in case more services are added!